 In other words, the Koumaria Residency is not a school or workshop in new media art production run or taught by Medea Electronique.
 In contrast, the residents are expected to be experienced in their chosen media, understand the use of the technologies they interact with, and come with these technologies or make it clear in advance what they will need to be supplied.
 The residency takes place in a remote region of Greece – see the residency details for what this means for availability of technology materials when there.

-In 2017 the residency will focus on generating content (and documentation of the creative process) for a new sound walk app for visitors to Sparta and the surrounding countryside.
+In 2017 the residency will focus on generating content (and documentation of the creative process) for a new sound walk app for the visitors of Sparta and the surrounding countryside.
 This is the third such app to be brought on-line by Medea, and the first to focus on both urban and rural locations.
-We will select and visit a number of sites, including Sparta, the village of Sellasia (adjacent to the residency base), and any number of archeological, historical, and religious significant sites, along with sites of great natural beauty and interest.
+A number of sites will be visited, including Sparta, the village of Sellasia (adjacent to the residency base), and a great number of archeological, historical, and religious sites, along with sites of great natural beauty and interest.

-Given the theme, we are looking for artists excited by the idea of collaborative artistic creation, grounded in an improvisatory spirit and practice, which relates and speaks to specific sites.
-We will produce high-quality content in all media related to these sites, often produced at the sites, which will enrich the experience of the site by visitors.
-Residents should be excited by the idea of researching the history and function of specific sites, conceiving in association with other residents appropriate creative content to produce, and then engage in the production and documentation of the content.
-The content may well vary site to site—from the filming of an in-situ dance performance, to photgraphic projects, musical performance, cross/multi art performances, or the use of new technologies, triggers, control surfaces to animate the spaces.
+The residents will produce high-quality content in all media related to these sites, often produced at the sites, which will enrich the site-experience for the visitors.
+The content may well vary from site to site—from the filming of an in-situ dance performance, to photographic projects, musical performance, cross/multi art performances, or the use of new technologies, triggers, control surfaces to animate the spaces.

 Alma Toaspern (Germany) - dancer/ choreographer